stvenmobile/wise-pi/dash/README.md

 # Wise-Pi Dash (7" DSI) — Setup Guide

 A lightweight FastAPI web app that shows a large, readable quote on a Raspberry Pi with a **7" DSI display**, running in **Chromium kiosk mode** at boot.
 The applicaiton has been uypdated to provide a sequence of displays.
 First it shows a five-day weather forecast, then it displays a quote, and that is followed by display of an artwork from the Metropolitan Museum of Art (with a Title and Artist line below it).
-The length of time each content type is dpsplayed is configurable, as well as which of the three type to include in the rotastion.
+The length of time each content type remains visible is configurable, as well as which of the three content types to include in the rotastion.

 ---